nixn/pdns-etcd3/doc/ETCD-structure.md

 The structure is currently in development and may change multiple times in a backwards-incompatible way until a stable major release.
+Also prior to release 0.1 it can change backwards-incompatible without any notice or version change.

 For each *release* (development or stable), which changes the structure in a backwards-incompatible way, the structure major version changes too.